Take your leadership to the next level!

 - Develop a 30 minute workshop outline for a National Program or related topic using this FCCLA Workshop Planning Guide

-- State Officer Interviews, between 12pm-2pm (exact schedule shared with candidates closer to the conference) on Friday, March 28
+- State Officer Interviews, likely between 12pm-2pm (exact schedule shared with candidates closer to the conference) on Friday, March 27

-- Find out election results at the Candidate Letter Drop – Saturday, March 29th at 4:15pm
+- Find out election results at the Candidate Letter Drop – Saturday, March 28th

-- Attend New Candidate Orientation – Saturday, March 29 at 4:30pm
+- Attend New Candidate Orientation – Saturday, March 28th

 - Potentially attend “Meeting of Incoming and Outgoing Officers” on Sunday, March 30th at 7:30am